 It is time to change the rules, and hold federal IT organizations accountable for their missteps.
 The OPM breach, which the Obama administration says was the work of Chinese hackers, exposes every current and former federal employee to blackmail, identity theft, phishing attacks, espionage and unto...

-SafeGov.org is a forum for IT providers and leading industry experts dedicated to promoting trusted and responsible cloud computing solutions for the public sector.
+SafeGov.org is a forum for IT providers and leading industry experts dedicated to promoting trusted and responsible cloud computing solutions for the public and private sectors.

 Ensuring the transition to the cloud is done right is paramount.
 Read what's at stake.

 The Office of Personnel Management's Electronic Questionnaires for Investigations Processing system is offline now after the agency says it found a security vulnerability.
 The site will be offline for four to six weeks.
 OPM hasn't said the discovery came out of the 30-day cyber sprint called for by...

 FedRAMP is charged with standardizing security assessments for cloud systems across government.
 While underappreciated, these standardization efforts are vital to improving the security of government data. ...

 Measuring a problem is a first step to solving it.
 Many, myself included, have identified problems with the “Mutual Legal Assistance Treaty” (MLAT) system used by one country to retrieve admissible criminal evidence stored in another.
 Based on formal international agreements, a country needing ev...